Jaundice is not a disease but rather a symptom that can occur in many different diseases. So, its treatment depends upon its cause’.

 - It is mainly found that around 20% of newborns are diagnosed with the symptoms of jaundice due to immature hepatic conjugation process, congenital disorders, overproduction from hemolysis, defective bilirubin uptake, defects in conjugation, and Hepatitis A. Among all mentioned reasons, Hepatitis A is observed as the most common and afflicting cause of jaundice among infants and children.

-- While, in the elderly population, jaundice is caused by intrahepatic disorders, including viral hepatitis, alcoholic liver disease, drug-induced liver injury, gallstone disease, hemolysis, and malignancy.
+- While, in the elderly population, it is caused by intrahepatic disorders, including viral hepatitis, alcoholic liver disease, drug-induced liver injury, gallstone disease, hemolysis, and malignancy.

-Here, it is essential to highlight that the most prevalent medical condition, ‘jaundice’ found in newborn babies, is usually cleared up without treatment.
-While, for adults, if the causes of jaundice are not timely investigated and treated, it can lead to damage failure.
+Here, it is essential to highlight that the most prevalent medical condition, it found in newborn babies, is usually cleared up without treatment.
+While, for adults, if the causes are not timely investigated and treated, it can lead to damage failure.

 Several symptoms are most commonly found in jaundice patients of different age groups: